Danix002/Authentication-in-Flutter/README.md

 The authentication for the `events_app` services, however, uses `https`.

+Note: to access via auth0 authentication, request credentials from the owner of this repository.

 ## Configuration Google Authentication

 When using the `google_sign_in` library in Flutter and the Google API for authentication, no additional configuration is required for Android.
 However, it is essential to ensure that a **Web Client ID** has been configured, as shown in the figure below: